 Types of Blood and Marrow Transplants

-Experts at NYU Langone’s Blood and Marrow Transplant Program perform two types of blood and marrow transplants: autologous and allogeneic.
+Experts at NYU Langone’s Blood and Marrow Transplant Program perform two types of blood and marrow transplants for adults and children: autologous and allogeneic.

 Autologous Blood and Marrow Transplants

 Most transplants performed at NYU Langone are autologous, meaning doctors use your own stem cells or bone marrow.
 In these procedures, healthy stem cells are removed from your peripheral blood or marrow before you begin treatment with chemotherapy or radiation therapy, as these treatments may damage stem cells.
 The harvested stem cells are then cryopreserved, which means they are processed and preserved in a freezer.

 When your cancer treatment, or conditioning regimen involving chemotherapy or radiation therapy, is finished, the stem cells are thawed and given back to your body, so it can resume its job of creating healthy blood cells.

 Autologous blood and marrow transplants are used to treat multiple myeloma and other plasma cell disorders and lymphomas, including all types of Hodgkin lymphoma and non-Hodgkin lymphoma, neuroblastoma, and central nervous system tumors.

 Learn more about autologous blood and marrow transplants in our guide for patients and caregivers.